Death of İpek Er: Society

 Against the release of Musa Orhan, thousands of posts were made on social media.
 The Women are stronger together platform and the University Women assemblies organized protests in Istanbul and Izmir on the 27 August 2020.
-The Turkish actress Ezgi Mola was prosecuted for a tweet condemning Orhans release in which she called Orhan a rapist, with the prosecution asking for up to 2 years and 4 months imprisonment.
+The Turkish actress Ezgi Mola was prosecuted for a tweet condemning Orhan's release in which she called Orhan a rapist, with the prosecution asking for up to 2 years and 4 months imprisonment.
 In May 2022, she was sentenced to a fine of several hundred dollars for her tweet.
 The trial against Mola lead to a wave of solidarity for her by several prominent personalities from the Turkish society.
-After Orhan was not imprisoned in December 2021, the human rights activist Eren Keskin was appalled and deemed the Turkish judiciary to hold the Wolf Salute of the Grey Wolves and a uniform to be superior to International law.
+Hazal Kaya had defended her in a tweet, which then lead to another trial against Kaya in which the prosecution demanded 2 years and 4 months imprisonment for having insulted Musa Orhan.
+Farah Zeynep Abdullah was sentenced to pay a fine of 1300 Turkish liras for having insulted the Turkish sergeant.
+After Orhan was not imprisoned in December 2021, human rights activist Eren Keskin deemed the Turkish judiciary to hold the Wolf Salute of the Grey Wolves and a uniform to be superior to International law.